infopulse/Playwright-course-python/readme.md

 - Automate API testing for flawless integration
 - Create automated **quality gate** before UAT testing

+## Test Automation limitations
+Do not start automation testing if...
+- You are doing a project with a lot of changes.
+You will spend more time updating tests than writing new features.
+- You are doing a project with a lot of UI changes.
+UI tests are the most fragile and hard to maintain.
+- You are doing a project with a lot of manual testing.
+Manual testing is still needed and should be done by a human.
+And it is usually cheaper ¯\_(ツ)_/¯
+- You don't have experts to do or to validate automation testing.
+- You don't have time to do automation testing.
+It is not a quick task.
+It is a long term investment.

 ## About the course

 Materials to help you get started with test automation using pytest and playwright.